 ,” have challenged this logic and may set trends for the so-called Brazilian blockbusters.

 Cinetica and Migdal, the production companies

 behind “Our Home,” raised about 85% of the pic’s production budget through private investors, such as local bank BRJ, while just 15% of the budget is funded through local incentives, says Migdal’s president Iafa Britz.

 The pic, which Fox released Sept.
 3 on 430 screens, cost $10 million, a big production by local standards.
 It’s based on the bestselling book of Chico Xavier

 , a deceased local national spiritual leader, and features Ueli Steiger (“The Day After Tomorrow”) as cinematographer and an original score by Philip Glass.

 “We initially tried to raise the funding through incentives, but it was eventually clear we needed direct investors,” Iafa adds.
 “This is a healthier business model for the industry.
 But I’m not sure whether it is a trend or an isolated case.”

-The producers of “Elite Squad 2″ have also been innovative.
+of “Elite Squad 2″ have also been innovative.
 Opening Oct.
 8 on about 600 screens, the film will enjoy the largest release ever of a Brazilian pic.
 The majority of the film’s undisclosed budget came from incentives, but production company Zazen has invested its own coin, too.
 Padilha and other talent involved in the production, such as leading actor Wagner Moura, hold equity in the pic.